 We unfortunately won't print on mirror acrylic.
 This can damage the incredibly precise UV printers and as such, we have made a decision not to print on any mirror acrylic.
 This ensures that our UV printers continue to function correctly and provide high quality printed images.

-You can see our main colour range here on the cake topper colours page.
+You can see our main colour range here on the earring and jewellery component colours page.

 There are two aspects to what we can print for you on earrings!
 We're happy to work with you to get you the result you need.